anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Never reach out your hand unless you're willing to extend an arm.
+Quote: All things must come to the soul from its roots, from where it is planted.

-By: Pope Paul VI
+By: Teresa of Ávila